Pontiac Silverdome: Auctioning of contents and demolition

 In March 2014, the owners announced that they would be auctioning off the contents of the facility, including seats and fixtures.

 In December 2014, Cleveland-based photographer Johnny Joo captured the Silverdome in a state of abandonment, showing destruction caused by the 2013 roof collapse.

 Afterwards, in October 2015, it was announced that the Silverdome would be demolished in the Spring of 2016, and the area would be part of an Oakland County mixed-use development.
 Demolition was then scheduled for December 3, 2017.
 In June 2016, fire caused by arson destroyed the former press box.
-Around the same time, the parking lot began being used as storage for hundreds of VW diesel cars as a result of Volkswagen's 2015 emissions scandal.
+Around the same time, the parking lot began being used as storage for hundreds of Volkswagen diesel cars as a result of Volkswagen's 2015 emissions scandal.
 The dome owner and the city were in conflict over the condition of the dome and the cars in the lot.

 In 2017, the Silverdome was condemned and cleared for demolition.
 Workers had been on the site for the past few months before main power feeds were disconnected preparing the Silverdome for demolition, including completing environmental remediation, universal waste removal and tearing out transite asbestos panels that were used in a majority of the suites around the perimeter of the dome; though not without a few local trespasser visits to explore the place leading up to the demolition.
 On September 18 and 19, 2017, four power feeds were disconnected, officially starting the final preparation process for demolition.
 The firm contracted to handle the demolition, the Detroit-based Adamo Group, also imploded the Georgia Dome in Atlanta on November 20 before moving on to the Silverdome.
 The demolition of the Silverdome was to commence on December 3, 2017, with a partial implosion of the upper deck, followed by an excavation of the building from the inside out.

 Due to a wiring issue, eight of the explosive charges failed to detonate, preventing the stadium from imploding as planned.
 A second attempt was successful the next day.
 While Adamo could not pinpoint the exact cause of the issues, they did note that trespassers had been seen on the property a couple of days prior to the first attempt.
 It was noted that on the second attempt, Adamo doubled the amount of explosives used from 300 to 600 lb of TNT.

 By the end of March 2018, the last free standing wall of the Silverdome was destroyed, leaving a 50 foot deep hole where the stadium once stood.
 55000 yd3 of crushed concrete remained on site to be used as landfill material.
 Demolition officials stated that final filling and grading operations of the former Silverdome site were expected to be completed by the end of November 2018.